 He is a two-time Republican Nominee to represent Virginia’s 34th District in the House of Delegates.
 His focus was, and remains, on economic growth and development.

-Craig lives in Great Falls, Virginia and is passionate about family, faith, community, our Country, our Commonwealth, business, economic growth, technology and national security.
+Craig lives in Great Falls, Virginia and is passionate about family, faith, community, our Country, our Commonwealth, business, economic growth and development, technology and national security.